Terrace Gardening/Rooftop Gardening

 Raised beds don’t occupy much place, they can be placed adjacent to the walls of the terrace.
 Raised beds are a bit expensive, but yields of plant grown in raised beds are high compared to container-grown plants.
 Raised beds are generally made of metals or wood, you can also construct a permanent raised bed with cement and concrete.
 Raised beds are available in hardware stores, nurseries, and online shops to purchase suitable ones as per your terrace space.

 Always place the raised beds slightly elevated from the terrace surface to protect the roof from root penetration and water leakages.
 Soil in raised beds will dry out quickly so watering should be done regularly.

 Integrated Patches for Terrace Gardening:

-Integrated patches are also used for growing vegetables, these patches help to grow plants on the surface of terrace itself.
+Integrated patches are also used for growing vegetables, these patches help to grow plants on the surface of the terrace itself.
 These integrated patches are suitable of large terraces that are completely waterproof.
-Integrated patches are like normal garden beds, use garden soils with organic composts to grow plant in integrated patches.
+Integrated patches are like normal garden beds, use garden soils with organic composts to grow plants in integrated patches.